tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 - interop with other chains

 In this regard, __Cosmos__ looks quite attractive.
 There are other blockchains and DEFI projects in competition for the DEFI space (I will not enumerate them here).
-The Ethereum Blockchain, unlike the Bitcoin chain is innovating quickly, so while chains such as Cosmos are quite attractive, the momentum and the early lead of the Etherium ecosystem could still win out in the end.
+The Ethereum Blockchain is innovating quickly (unlike the Bitcoin chain).
+The momentum and the early lead of the Ethereum ecosystem could still win out in the end, in spite of the attractive properties of these newer chains.

-Perhaps, though, the answer is not one L1 chain technology, but rather the projects that allow are the __inter__-net of block chains.  __Cosmos__ is playing in this direction.
+Perhaps, though, the answer is not one L1 chain technology, but rather the projects that allow an __inter__-net of block chains - allow multiple chains to coexist and seemlessly interoperate.  __Cosmos__ is playing in this direction.